varyg1001/mkv-fonts-snippets/README.md

-# mkv fonts add and extract snippets
+# Small description
-bash/zsh snippets for mkv fonts adding and extracting
+snippets for fonts adding and extracting from mkv

 ## Requirements
 - mkvmerge